Help Your Employees Travel Safely This Holiday Season

 Many offices are now reopened with new safety protocols in place.
 These might include hand-sanitizing stations, socially distant desk layouts, and staggered lunch breaks.
 You might also have a hybrid team, with members alternating between working from home and logging on at the office.

-December and January are going to be an incredible stress test of your protocols.
+Just like last year, Winter will be an incredible stress test of your protocols.
 To keep your team safe, you’ll need to double down on existing processes, and maybe take some additional steps:

 - Be flexible with suspected cases: Employees often come to work when they’re ill, either because they feel they have a duty to show up or because they don’t have paid sick leave.
 This kind of presenteeism can be lethal during a pandemic.
 Remote working policies, combined with paid time off for suspected Covid-19, can help keep people at home when they’re ill.